nlharri/udacity-tensorflow-free-course/README.md

 jupyter notebook
 ```

-## Install Tensorflow
+## Install Tensorflow from scratch

-I'm using Ubuntu 18.04
+I was using Ubuntu 18.04.

 ### Python3, pip3